rfo909/CFT/README.md

 $ /Search
 ```

-After entering any code line, such as the first one above, it gets executed before you can
-make the code line into a function.
+The colon indicates that there is output, and in this case also input, when the code asks you
+to enter search term, as the line is interpreted.

+Once the line works, we name them, using the forward slash and a name, creating functions.

 The Grep() is a global function which may take a search string as parameter.
 Here
 we read this from the user, using the global readLine() function, which expects a